7irelo/gymon/README.md

 ## Introduction

-Gymon is a cross-platform game engine designed to simplify the process of game development.
-It leverages the power of C++ for performance and flexibility and utilizes OpenGL for high-performance graphics rendering.
-Whether you're developing 2D or 3D games, Gymon provides a robust set of tools and features to support your creative vision.
+Gymon is a cross-platform 3D render engine designed to meet the rigorous demands of engineering applications.
+Leveraging the power and flexibility of C++ with the high-performance graphics capabilities of OpenGL, Gymon facilitates detailed simulations and visualizations that are critical in fields such as biomedical, aeronautical, and mechanical engineering.
+Whether you're conducting research, developing new technologies, or visualizing complex data, Gymon provides the tools and framework to bring your projects to life.

 ## Features

+- **Tailored for Engineering:** Specifically designed for engineering applications, with a focus on biomedical, aeronautical, and mechanical engineering, enabling precise and accurate simulations.
-- **Cross-Platform Compatibility:** Gymon supports multiple platforms, including Windows, macOS, and Linux, allowing you to develop games for a wide audience.
+- **Cross-Platform Compatibility:** Supports multiple platforms, including Windows, macOS, and Linux, allowing for widespread deployment and collaboration across different environments.
-- **OpenGL Rendering:** Utilizing the OpenGL graphics library, Gymon provides high-performance graphics rendering for both 2D and 3D games.
+- **Advanced OpenGL Rendering:** Utilizes the OpenGL graphics library to deliver high-performance rendering for intricate 3D models and simulations.
-- **Scene Management:** Easily manage game scenes, entities, and assets using Gymon's intuitive scene management system.
+- **Scene Management:** Efficiently manage complex scenes, entities, and assets, with an intuitive system optimized for engineering projects.
-- **Physics Integration:** Integrate physics simulations into your games using Gymon's built-in physics engine or external libraries.
-- **Audio Support:** Add immersive sound effects and music to your games with Gymon's audio support features.
-- **Input Handling:** Handle player input with ease using Gymon's input handling system, supporting keyboards, mice, game controllers, and touch devices.
+- **Custom Shaders:** Implement custom shaders to achieve advanced visual effects tailored to specific engineering needs.
+- **Physics Integration:** Seamlessly integrate physics simulations, essential for accurate modeling in aeronautical and mechanical engineering.
+- **High Precision Rendering:** Ensures the accuracy and precision necessary for biomedical simulations and mechanical engineering visualizations.
+- **Input Handling:** Supports various input devices, facilitating interactive simulations and real-time data manipulation.
-- **Scripting Support:** Extend the functionality of your games using scripting languages such as Lua or Python, seamlessly integrated into Gymon.
+- **Scripting Support:** Extend and automate functionalities using scripting languages such as Lua or Python, integrated directly into the engine.
-- **Customizable:** Gymon is highly customizable, allowing you to tailor it to your specific needs and preferences.
+- **Customizable:** Highly customizable to meet the specific needs of different engineering disciplines and projects.

 ## Getting Started